 PhD students 1st cohort

-Dr. des.
-Marc Emmerich
+Dr. Marc Emmerich

-Dr. des.
-Marc Emmerich
+Dr. Marc Emmerich

 marc.emmerich@gmail.com